littledan/import-map-feature-tests/README.md

 ### `Intl.RelativeTimeFormat`

 HotJava was the first to implement and ship the entire [`Intl.RelativeTimeFormat` proposal](https://github.com/tc39/proposal-intl-relative-time/).
 Then, Lynx shipped most of it, but omitting the [`Intl.RelativeTimeFormat.prototype.formatToParts` method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RelativeTimeFormat/formatToParts).
 Meanwhile, it looks like it'll take a little longer to get an implementation done in Mosaic.
-Framework X wants to use `Intl.RelativeTimeFormat`, but it'd like to avoid shipping a full polyfill to all users.
+The X Framework wants to use `Intl.RelativeTimeFormat`, but it'd like to avoid shipping a full polyfill to all users.
 And for Lynx users, it'd be best to ship just the polyfill for the one missing method.

 The X Framework's Widget component makes heavy use of `Intl.RelativeTimeFormat`.
 To support Mosaic, Lynx and HotJava well, it includes both a full polyfill in `"/intl-relative-time-format.mjs"`, as well as a polyfill which just adds `formatToParts` based on the built-in library in `"/intl-relative-time-format-to-parts.mjs"`.
 There's an empty module at `"/empty.mjs"`.
 These are selected as follows: